Faskyy/BinaryTrees/README.md

-An introduction to Binary Trees in Java Data Structures :)
+An introduction to Binary Trees for Data Structures